Anglican Marian theology: English Reformation

 One aspect of the English Reformation was a widespread reaction against Mary as a mediatrix alongside Christ, or sometimes even in his place.
 Such exaggerated devotions, in part inspired by presentations of Christ as an inaccessible Judge as well as Redeemer, were criticized by Erasmus and Thomas More and rejected by the Church of England.
 Together with a new emphasis on Scripture as the fundamental standard of faith, there was a renewed devotion by the Reformers to the belief that Jesus Christ is the only mediator between God the Father and humanity.
 This rejected any overt devotion to Mary and diminished her place in the life of the Church.

 The English Reformers' positive teaching about Mary concentrated on her role in the Incarnation.
 It is summed up in their acceptance of her as the Mother of God, because this was seen to be both scriptural and traditional.
-As did the Early Church, almost all prominent Protestant reformers like Martin Luther and John Calvin affirmed their belief in the perpetual virginity of Mary, English Reformers such as Hugh Latimer, Thomas Cranmer& John Jewel too believed in the dogma.
+As did the Early Church, almost all prominent Protestant reformers like Martin Luther and John Calvin affirmed their belief in the perpetual virginity of Mary, English Reformers such as Hugh Latimer, Thomas Cranmer, and John Jewel too believed in the dogma.
 They neither affirmed nor denied the possibility of Mary having been preserved by grace from participation in original sin.
 The Book of Common Prayer in the Christmas collect and preface refers to Mary as "a pure Virgin".

 From 1561, the calendar of the Church of England contained five feasts associated with Mary: The Conception of Mary, Nativity of Mary, Annunciation, Visitation, and Purification.
 There was, however, no longer a feast of the Assumption (Dormition) [August 15]: not only was it not found in the Bible, but was also seen as exalting Mary to a level above Christ.
 Scottish and Canadian revisions of the Prayer Book restored August 15 as the Falling Asleep of the Blessed Virgin Mary.